 Retroactive Therapeutic Use Exemptions may be approved for the following:

-- Emergency treatment or treatment of an acute medical condition.
+- Emergency or urgent treatment of a medical condition was necessary.

-- Athlete used Out-of-Competition, a Prohibited Substance that is only prohibited In-Competition.
+- The athlete used Out-of-Competition, for Therapeutic reasons, a Prohibited Substance that is only prohibited In-Competition.

 Apply for a Therapeutic Use Exemption

 Fill in the Therapeutic Use Exemption application form.
 ACCESS THE FORM